319th Special Operations Squadron

-The 319th Special Operations Squadron was first activated in September 1944 as the 319th Troop Carrier Squadron (Commando) and served in the China-Burma-India Theater during World War II.
+The 319th Special Operations Squadron is a special operations unit of the United States Air Force (USAF) under the command of the United States Air Force Special Operations Command.
+The unit was first activated in September 1944 as the 319th Troop Carrier Squadron (Commando) and served in the China-Burma-India Theater during World War II.
 It provided airlift support and conducted airborne drops and glider operations for Allied troops in Burma, central China, and French Indochina in the last year of World War II.

 The squadron was activated in April 1962 at Hurlburt Field, Florida and deployed planes and crews from Hurlburt for special air warfare and civic actions missions, then trained aircrews on special operations airlift at England Air Force Base, Louisiana until being inactivated as the 319th Special Operations Squadron in June 1972.

 On 1 October 2005, the squadron was again activated as part of an overall expansion of the Air Force Special Operations Command.
 It operates the Pilatus U-28A Draco.

 Mission

 The 319th Special Operations Squadron mission is to provide intra-theater support for special operations forces and it is currently equipped with the U-28A Draco, a modified version of the Pilatus PC-12.
 The U-28A was selected for its versatile performance and ability to operate from short and unimproved runway surfaces.